Shanxi Coking Coal Group

 The holding company is the parent of three publicly traded companies: Nafine Chemical Industry Group, Shanxi Coking Company and Xishan Coal and Electricity Power.

-As at 31 December 2015, Shanxi Coking Coal Group had a mining capability of 86.9 million metric tons per year, according to National Energy Administration, with some capability were not disclosed, such as Shaqu mine (沙曲矿) of Huajin Coking Coal.
+As of 31 December 2015, Shanxi Coking Coal Group had a mining capability of 86.9 million metric tons per year, according to National Energy Administration, with some capability were not disclosed, such as Shaqu mine (沙曲矿) of Huajin Coking Coal.

 In 2011 Shanxi Coking Coal Group is the largest Chinese miner for coking coal (metallurgical coal).
 According to the company, the group produced 105.35 million tons of coal and 9.62 million tons of coke, plus 13 billion kWh of electricity in 2015.
 According to the International Energy Agency, Shanxi Coking Coal Group was ranked 4th in 2006 in China by sales mass of coal.

 History

 Shanxi Coking Coal Group was found in 2001 as the holding company of Fenxi Mining Industry Group, Xishan Coal Electricity Group and Huozhou Coal Electricity Group.
 The stake of Xishan Coal and Electricity Power was also acquired from Xishan Coal Electricity Group in 2001.
 The group also formed a joint venture Huajin Coking Coal in the same year.
 In 2004, Shanxi Coking Coal Group became the parent company of Shanxi Coking Group.
 It was followed by Yuncheng Salt Group in 2012 and Shanxi Coke Group in 2013.